mattermost/docs/source/help/messaging/attaching-files.rst

 ---------------------
 Mattermost supports a maximum of five attached files per post.

-The default maximum file size is 50 MB, but this can be changed by the System Adminstrator.
+The default maximum file size is 50 MB, but this can be changed by the System Administrator.